-Each Qualified Cybersecurity Certificate Program of Mastery consists of 13 required instructor led courses and practicals prepare students with the technical skills you need to be an effective cybersecurity professional.
+Each Qualified Cyber Security Certificate Program of Mastery consists of 10 required instructor led courses and practicals to validate students are competent in their cyberskills to be an effective cyber security professional.
 Instructor led courses involve performing advanced procedures and services on live systems for defensive and offensive security.
-Each course will provide students with an understanding of the Fundamentals and Procedures of cybersecurity, system administration, networks and network security, defensive and offensive security skills necessary to complete a successful cybersecurity job task.
-SU training is developed by a global team of cybersecurity experts.
-Training covers the full spectrum of cybersecurity experience levels, from beginner to advanced, for a variety of roles including security operations (SOC), DevSecOps, WebAppSec, PenTesting, and more that align with the specific needs of core cybersecurity roles.
-Match today's threat landscape with the right skills.
+Each program provides students with an understanding of the fundamentals and procedures of cyber security, system administration, networks and network security, defensive and offensive security skills necessary to complete a successful cyber security job task.
+SU training is developed by a global team of cyber security experts and CNSS approved since 2008.
+Training covers the full spectrum of cyber security experience levels, from beginner to advanced, for a variety of roles including security operations (SOC), DevSecOps, WebAppSec, PenTesting, and more that align with the specific needs of core cyber security roles to defend today's threat landscape with the right skills.